keewillidevnet/CogniPath/README.md

 ---

 ## Legacy Protocol Compatibility
-CogniPath supports **interoperation with existing networks** by translating LM-decided paths to formats understood by:
+CogniPath™ supports **interoperation with existing networks** by translating LM-decided paths to formats understood by:
 - OSPF
 - BGP
 - EIGRP